-Staffordshire Urgent Care system has been subject to extensive intervention in order to support the achievement of sustained flow and improved process which results in a zero tolerance to 12-hour trolley breaches and achievement of the 95% four hours wait target.
+Staffordshire Urgent Care system has been subject to extensive intervention in order to support the achievement of sustained flow and improved process which results in a zero tolerance to 121.
+Royal Stoke University Hospital (RSUH) and Burton acute site have been under increasing pressure which has resulted in both sites reporting 12-hour breaches during December.
+Winter escalation capacity has been opened within both acute hour trolley breaches and achievement of the 95% four hours wait target.
 Risk Community Service.